jharini/booknotes/system-design/system-design-interview/chapter23/README.md

 ![microservice-non-atomic-operation](images/microservice-non-atomic-operation.png)

 There are some well-known techniques to handle these data inconsistencies:
- * Two-phase commit - a database protocol which guarantees atomic transaction commit across multiple nodes.
+ * Two-phase commit - a database protocol which guarantees atomic transaction commit across multiple nodes (ie) either all nodes succeeded or all nodes failed.
    It's not performant, though, since a single node lag leads to all nodes blocking the operation.
  * Saga - a sequence of local transactions, where compensating transactions are triggered if any of the steps in a workflow fail.
 This is an eventually consistent approach.